 Densholme Care Farm in East Yorkshire has been running for over a decade, providing care mostly for adults with physical or learning difficulties and young people in Alternative Provision.
 Service users can take part and gain skills in animal husbandry, horticulture and orchard management, fencing and tree planting and even pond digging and maintenance.

-Hall Farm Eastoft, in North Lincolnshire, provides opportunities for young people and adults with specific needs to engage in activities on the farm, as well as organising promotional and educational events for the community to learn more about farming.
+Hall Farm Eastoft CIC in North Lincolnshire, provides opportunities for young people and adults with specific needs to engage in activities on the farm, as well as organising promotional and educational events for the community to learn more about farming.

-The story behind Potsford Farm is a perfect example of how a partnership between mental health professionals and farmers/landowners can lead to the set up of a care farm.
+Potsford Farm, Suffolk is a perfect example of how a partnership between mental health professionals and farmers/landowners can lead to the set up of a care farm.
 This case study highlights the work, challenges and achievements of Potsford Farm